winding machine application - Energy Storage

 Toroidal taping machine with winding control panel

-Before starting any winding or taping cycle, safety is first.
-Always place the machine in a well-ventilated area (13–35°C, no corrosive fumes, low vibration).
-Make sure the machine is properly grounded and that the power supply is fitted with the correct circuit breaker rating.
-This prevents electrical hazards and protects both the operator and the equipment.
+Before starting any winding or taping operation, always put safety first.
+First, install the machine in a clean, well-ventilated area with a temperature of 13–35°C, low vibration, and no corrosive fumes.
+In addition, ensure proper grounding and use the correct circuit breaker for the power supply.
+These simple checks help prevent electrical hazards and protect both the operator and the equipment.

 1. Release the Emergency Stop (E-stop).